 of the Holocaust This site is a tremendous resource,

 but confusing to navigate ==> you may want to visit

 Encyclopaedic German site on the Holocaust.
-In case this site is down, the German wikipedia entry on the Holocaust is very informative, and includes links to a variety of related sites.
+The German wikipedia entry on the Holocaust is also very informative, and includes links to a variety of related sites.

 This German site aims to collect documents that can